uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 #### get_cleanup_defaults()
 ##### Parameters
-1. cleanup_defaults - a list of all the default values a user can select for cleaning an EAD.xml file
+1. cleanup_defaults - (list) a list of all the default values a user can select for cleaning an EAD.xml file
-2. defaults - a dictionary containing the data from defaults.json file, all data the user has specified as default
+2. defaults - (dict) a dictionary containing the data from defaults.json file, all data the user has specified as default

 This function opens a window in the GUI that allows a user to choose what operations they want to run in order to clean any exported EAD.xml files.
 These options include: